The Press is seeking 85+ shore residents for local story

 The Press of Atlantic City would like to hear from you for a story on coastal flooding.
-If you or someone you know are 85 years or older, live in a raised home along the shore and are willing to be photographed, please call Joe Martucci at 609-272-7247.
-Or, you may email him at jmartucci@pressofac.com.
+If you or someone you know are 85 years or older, live in a raised home along the shore and are willing to be photographed, please call Joe Martucci at 609-272-7247 or email him at jmartucci@pressofac.com.

 Contact Joe Martucci: